 - 1 teaspoon apple cider vinegar

-- ⅔ cup roasted red pepper from jar, well-drained, patted dry and finely chopped (I use Mezzetta brand)
+- ⅔ cup roasted red peppers from jar, well-drained, patted dry and finely chopped (I use Mezzetta brand)

 - ⅔ cup marinated artichoke hearts from jar, well- drained, patted dry and finely chopped